 1. ECO-EFFICIENCY - MAKING BUSINESS MORE PROFITABLE Explains the background to the eco-efficiency concept and the benefits to small and medium enterprises.
 P.1 2.
 ASSESSING OPTIONS FOR ECO-EFFICIENCY P.4 IN THE WORKPLACE Describes how to identify and evaluate opportunities for eco-efficiency and waste minimization.
-3. DEVELOPING PRACTICAL SOLUTIONS Р.12 Illustrates management and process changes in the steel and metal products industry which have been adopted around the world.
-4. MONITORING YOUR PROGRESS p.19
+3. DEVELOPING PRACTICAL SOLUTIONS P.12 Illustrates management and process changes in the vehicle parts and assembly industry which have been adopted around the world.
+4. MONITORING YOUR PROGRESS P.17

-Outlines the importance of measuring the benefits and maintaining the drive for improvement.
+$Outlines \ the \ importance \ of \ measuring \ the \ benefits \ and \ maintaining \ \ the \ drive \ for \ improvement.$

-ECO-EFFICIENCY - MAKING BUSINESS MORE PROFITABLE
+1 ECO-EFFICIENCY - MAKING BUSINESS MORE PROFITABLE